adamlilith/enmSdm/README.md

 # enmSdm
 This package is a complement to the popular **dismo** package by Robert Hijmans.
-Its contains a suite of efficiency functions for preparing data, training species distribution models, and evaluating them.
+Its contains a suite of efficiency functions for preparing data, training and evaluating *species distribution models*, and comparing ecological niches.

 ## Data preperation ##
 * `geoFold`: Generate geographically distinct k-folds